ksu-is/Inventory_Counter/projectroadmap.md

 1: [x]Research project Ideas - 10/23/20

-2:[x] Create ReadMe in repository explaining project objective of Iventory_Counter - 11/6/20
+2: [x] Create ReadMe in repository explaining project objective of Iventory_Counter

-3: [x]Search GitHub & other resources for respositories that would be useful for project - 11/6/20
+3: [x]Search GitHub & other resources for respositories that would be useful for project

-4:[x] Created projectroadmap.md with listed objected for project - 11/6/20
+4: [x] Created projectroadmap.md with listed objected for project

-5: [x]Begin develop code to get The Inventory Counter started -11/10/20
+5: [x]Begin develop code to get The Inventory Counter started

-6: []Have greeting and sign-in finished -11/10/20
+6: [x]Have greeting and sign-in finished

 #Sprint #2

-1: []Compare code with forked repository
+1: [x]Compare code with forked repository

-2: []Find two outside sources to help with project (URL)
+2: [x]Create Instore inventory bank (What we have in stock)

+3: [x]Created sign-in for Employees and shoppers, to display proper options

-3: []Test code
+4: [x]Test code

+#Sprint #3

+1: []Finalize inventory bank details

+2: []Finalize employee and shopper options